christocracy/cordova-plugin-background-geolocation/README.md

 See wiki [Which provider should I use?](https://github.com/mauron85/cordova-plugin-background-geolocation/blob/next/PROVIDERS.md) for more information about providers.

-## IMPORTANT

-This file refers to dev version (next) of the plugin.
-For stable version, read docs of MASTER branch.

 ## Migration to 2.0

 Warning: `option.url` for posting locations is very experimental and missing features like remote